-Apart from legislative oversight and BPK audit results, the management of State finances requires competent state apparatus.
-A competent apparatus can support the success of the administration of the State in an orderly manner, obeying laws and regulations, efficiently, economically, effectively, transparently, and responsibly by paying attention to a sense of justice and compliance.
+Apart from legislative oversight and BPK audit results, the management of State finances requires competent state apparatus 12 competent apparatus can support the success of the administration of the State in an orderly manner, obeying laws and regulations, efficiently, economically, effectively, transparently, and responsibly by paying attention to a sense of justice and compliance.
 To achieve this, it is not enough only with oversight by the legislature but also requires a strong internal control system.

 In Indonesia, they have different total liabilities, but most of them, namely 80.91 percent, have total liabilities ranging from IDR 1,000,000,000 to IDR 100,000,000,000.
 The largest total liabilities are held by the three (3) district/city governments with a value of more than IDR 800,000,000,000.
 Leverage is the ratio of total liabilities to total assets owned by local governments.
-Leverage describes the government's ability to guarantee the funds it borrows in providing services and programs for the community both now and in the future (Nosihana and Yaya, 2016).
+Leverage describes the government's ability to guarantee the funds it borrows in providing services and programs for the community both 15 w and in the future (Nosihana and Yaya, 2016).
 The smaller the leverage, the greater the government's ability to finance government operations with internal funds.
-The better the government's ability to the public so that it can boost the level of financial information disclosure.
+The better the government's ability to finance government operations with internal funds is a positive signal that can be given to the public so that it can boost the level of financial information disclosure.

 Local Own Revenue (PAD) is one of the important points that can be used to measure the financial performance of local governments.
 By comparing the total PAD with total regional revenue it will be known the level of regional independence.
 Meanwhile, the level of effectiveness of regional finances can be measured by comparing the target and the realization of PAD.
-Table 1.4 shows that 57.68 percent of district / city governments in Indonesia only have PAD of less than IDR 150,000,000,000, - while 2.56 percent have PAD of up to IDR 1,350,000,000,000.
-Differences in local government PAD will also cause differences in the financial performance of local governments.
+Table 1.4 shows that 57.68 percent of district / city governments in Indonesia only have PAD of less than IDR 150,000,000,000, - while 2.56 percent have PAD of up to ID20 1,350,000,000,000.
+Differences in local government PAD will also cause differences in the 26 nancial performance of local governments.
 This difference in financial performance can be a factor affecting the level of disclosure of local government financial information on its official website.